-New students are assigned a dedicated personal Academic Advisor in the Undergraduate Programs Unit to help guide them through their post-secondary journey.
+New students are assigned a dedicated personal Academic Advisor from the Student and Enrolment Services team to help guide them through their post-secondary journey.
 In addition to 1-1 academic advising appointments, mandatory advising is held in the Fall and Winter to ensure students understand expectations and how to succeed in the program.

 With various events specifically designed for first year students, there’s never a dull moment.

 The Schulich Ambassador Program provides students with opportunities to develop their soft skills to support their academics.
 Coordinated by Schulich’s Student Engagement Coordinator, the goal is to give Schulich students the chance to develop into charismatic leaders who are passionate citizens, excellent communicators, and outstanding role models.
 Ambassadors are at the heart of the student body and accumulate points for their contributions, receiving recognition and awards for outstanding student involvement.

 Develop your presentation, communication, teamwork and leadership skills.
 For more information about the Schulich Ambassador Program, contact the Student Engagement Coordinator at firstname.lastname@example.org or 416-736-5081.

 Current Schulich Ambassadors can submit their community involvement by logging in to their Ambassador Activity Log.